 There are times when the problems we face may seem insurmountable and we feel lost.
 In these moments, please know that you’re not alone and that immediate help is available for you.

-If you're in crisis, text “HOME” to741741to connect with a trained Crisis Counselor in the US for free, 24/7, confidential support.
+If you're in crisis, text “HOME” to 741741 to connect with a trained Crisis Text Line Counselor in the US for free, 24/7, confidential support.

 For free peer support from others like you, try Koko.

 If you are concerned about somebody else, contacting them personally and encouraging them to get specialized support may be helpful.
-Even if you don’t know the person, letting them know that you are concerned and referring them to a mental health support organization can be very helpful.
-You may also contact us to report the content that’s causing you concern on our app by clicking on the button “Report > I’m worried about someone’s safety > Self-harm or suicidal”.
-If you believe this person is an immediate risk to themselves please contact your local law enforcement.
+Even if you don’t know the person, letting them know that you are concerned and referring them to a mental health support organization can be helpful.
+You may also contact us to report the content that’s causing you concern on VSCO by clicking on the button “Report > Self-harm or Suicidal” on the web or in the app.